Spin-Transfer Torque on Curved Surfaces: A Generalized Thiele Formalism

+In this work, we focus on the bending-induced effects in the current-driven skyrmion dynamics, absent in the straight cylinder~\cite{Wang-PRB-2023,Wang2019}.
 We begin by analyzing the curvature-induced energy potential.
 For the chosen geometry, the curvatures depend solely on the poloidal coordinate $\xi^2$, see Fig.~\ref{fig1}(e,f).
 As a result, the curvature-induced potential depends only on the skyrmion coordinate $X^2$.
-In Fig.~\ref{fig2}(a,b), we compare our analytical prediction $\Delta E_{\text{N{\'e}el}}$ for the N{\'e}el skyrmion to the energies extracted from micromagnetic simulations.
-Our results show a good agreement between t the numerical data and our estimations for $\Delta E_{\text{N{\'e}el}}\propto\mathscr{H}$ obtained in the linear order in $\kappa_\alpha$.
-Thus, the minimum energy is achieved when the N{\'e}el skyrmion is on the outer ($X^2=\frac{\pi}{2}r$) or inner ($X^2=-\frac{\pi}{2}r$) part of the torus surface for $D_{\textsc{dm}}>0$ or $D_{\textsc{dm}}<0$, respectively.
+In Fig.~\ref{fig2}(a,b), we compare our analytical prediction $\Delta E_{\text{N{\'e}el}}$ for the Néel skyrmion to the values extracted from micromagnetic simulations.
+Our results show a good agreement between the numerical data and our estimations for $\Delta E_{\text{N{\'e}el}}\propto\mathscr{H}$ obtained in the linear order in $\kappa_\alpha$.
+Thus, the minimum energy is achieved when the N{\'e}el skyrmion is on the outer ($X^2=\frac{\pi}{2}r$) or inner ($X^2=-\frac{\pi}{2}r$) part of the torus surface for $\mathcal{D}_{\textsc{dm}}>0$ or $\mathcal{D}_{\textsc{dm}}<0$, respectively.